non/debox/README.md

 are stored directly in an `Array`).
 It uses the same hashing strategy as `debox.set.Set`.

-#### Vector

-`debox.vector.Vector` corresponds to `collection.immutable.Vector`.
-It uses a similar strategy (immutable tree with a branching factor of 32) to try to achieve "effectively" constant-time access (given a maximum of 2^31 items, the maximum tree depth is 6).

 ### Benchmarks

 Most of Debox has been developed in tandem with aggressive benchmarking using